brevzin/cpp_proposals/118x_spaceship/spaceship-tuneup.md

 Add to the end of 12.3 [over.match], the new term *usable function*:

 ::: add
-> Overload resolution is said to result in a *usable function* `F` if overload resolution succeeds and selects a function `F` that is not deleted and is accessible from the context in which overload resolution was performed.
+> Overload resolution results in a *usable function* if overload resolution
+> succeeds and the selected function is not deleted and is accessible from
+> the context in which overload resolution was performed.
 :::

 Change 12.3.1.2 [over.match.oper]/3.4, also splitting it up into sub-bullets: